Pneumoconiosis caused by inhalation of asbestos fibers often through environmental or occupational exposure

 J92.0 Pleural plaque with presence of asbestos

-The increased latency period from initial exposure to asbestos to onset of symptoms can span many years.
+The increased latency period from initial exposure to asbestos to onset of symptoms can span from 10–40 years or longer.

 Sign up for a 10-day FREE Trial now and receive full access to all content.